zhangbsn-gt/developer.gov.sg/collections/_products/categories/digital-identity/login/overview.md

 Other successful businesses that have integrated Login include OCBC, HSBC, Prudential, SingTel, SGX, ViewQwest, JustLogin, and SMEs like Eduquest, WhiteCoat, Ray of Hope, Ministry of Helpers and PropYoda.

-As of October 2021, there are more than 130 private sector digital services leveraging Login as an authentication gateway to enable their customers to access services conveniently with the Singpass app.
+To date, there are more than 230 private sector digital services leveraging Login as an authentication gateway.

 ### What's Next?